 BROADN will provide exciting research and educational opportunities for annual cohorts of PhD students.
 Candidates should be passionate about becoming leaders in aerobiome research, working across disciplines, and communicating about their scientific activities.
-A BROADN PhD Fellowship provides a stipend and tuition for the first two years of a student’s PhD studies.
-After that time, students will be supported financially by their PhD advisor.

 The BROADN PhD program complements a student’s home PhD program, from which they will earn their degree.

 The BROADN PhD program begins with two semesters of education, training, and development of research skills, while gaining knowledge of aerobiome research.
 In addition to the courses required by their home PhD program, specific BROADN activities in which first-year students will participate include:

 - Aerobiome Foundations course: PhD students will complete this team-taught, interdisciplinary course that spans the range of topics critical to the aerobiome.

 - Workshops: As a cohort, PhD students will participate in engaging workshops on the Science of Team Science, DEI, science communication, and other topics.